A Love Supreme (Dollhouse): Plot

-Sierra arrives back in the Dollhouse to be wiped after the engagement.
+Sierra arrives back in the Dollhouse to be wiped after a romantic engagement.
 Sierra mentions Alpha's name and a background search on the client reveals it was Alpha who arranged for Sierra.
 Alpha also leaves a message telling the Dollhouse of his next victim.
 Adelle orders all the dolls to be wiped again.
 Ballard and Boyd track down Alpha, who has a client strapped to a bomb.
 Boyd tries to talk Alpha down, but Alpha reveals he is jealous of the love Echo has for her clients.
 Alpha then blows up the client and disappears.

 Boyd and Ballard try and track down Joel Mynor ("Man on the Street") who is the last client alive.
 Joel is reluctant to go with Ballard but eventually does so after Echo/Rebecca appears and they bring Joel to the Dollhouse.
 Adelle is angry with Boyd and Ballard for taking Echo out of isolation and subsequently places Echo back into isolation.
 Alpha appears in Adelle's office.
-Adelle tries to bargain with Alpha but Alpha has nothing Adelle can give.
-However Alpha shows Adelle photos of Ballard and Echo together during their 3-month absence from the house.
+Adelle tries to bargain with Alpha but Alpha wants nothing Adelle can give.
+However, Alpha shows Adelle photos of Ballard and Echo together during their 3-month absence from the house.
 Boyd and Ballard then see Alpha on their surveillance cameras.
-Alpha then activates a remote imprinting, making all the actives fight the Dollhouse staff.
+Alpha activates a remote imprinting, making all the actives fight the Dollhouse staff.
 Echo is unaffected and breaks out of isolation.
 Adelle locks herself in Dr. Saunder's office.
 Ballard arrives in Topher's office but is knocked out by Victor.

 Alpha straps Ballard in the chair and interrogates Ballard on the love they share.
 Ballard denies the feelings between himself and Echo, but Alpha does not believe him.
-Echo arrives to save Adelle and takes her, Topher, Boyd and Joel to bed chambers.
-Joel tells Echo that Alpha has Ballard.
+Echo arrives to save Adelle and takes her, Topher, Boyd and Joel to the bed chambers.
 Echo leaves to find Paul, but it is too late.
-Alpha's brain scan of Ballard has left him wiped.
+Alpha's brain scan of Ballard has left him brain dead.
 Topher and Boyd go to the manufacturing room to get the remote wipe device.
-Echo arrives in Topher's office to find Paul on the floor.
 Echo and Alpha engage in a fist fight, which Echo is winning, when Alpha's Ballard imprint gains control of Alpha's body.
 He uses the neural lock and key to get Echo to try to kill Alpha, but Echo cannot follow through, allowing Alpha to escape.

-Topher and Boyd are successful wiping all the dolls.
-They find Echo holding Ballard in her arms.
+Topher and Boyd are successful in wiping all the dolls.
 In the final scenes, Echo watches over Ballard who is on life support.
 Joel says goodbye to Echo/Rebecca for the last time.
 Adelle watches Echo's behavior.